adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

 An important part of vcf files is the header section, that describes all of the fields.

-Go ahead and cd into variant_calling/vcfs and look at the header section (lines commented out with ##), and scroll down until you get to the column labels, and the first few genotypes:
+Go ahead and cd into variant_calling/vcfs and look at the header section (lines commented out with ##), and scroll down until you get to the column labels, and the first few genotypes.
+Using less, you can scroll up or down with the up and down arrow keys.
 ```
 less SRR097977_alignment_varfltrd.vcf
 ```